jtinbergen/node-go2ubl/README.md

 ## Sending and tracking a document for conversion to UBL

 ```
-// ... initialize your library, see above ...
+// ... after initializing your library (see above) ...
 await go2UBL.uploadDocument({
+    type: 'purchase', // purchase, sale or logistic
     externalId,
     filename: 'document.pdf',
     chamberOfCommerceId: KVK,